The faces of Australia's same-sex marriage ban

 "She's near retirement age but she keeps renewing her marriage license because she just wants to marry us.
 She's holding on."

-Both Shea and Mandy will be glad glad to see the same-sex marriage national plebiscite knocked down, worried an Australia-wide campaign could severely affect young gay and lesbian people.
+Both Shea and Mandy will be glad to see the same-sex marriage national plebiscite knocked down, worried an Australia-wide campaign could severely affect young gay and lesbian people.

 But the couple, who are trying for a baby, say they don't want to wait years before they can get married.